-Alabama Hills is one of my favorite free campsites ever, and its located in the beautiful eastern Sierra Nevada Mountains.
+Alabama Hills Recreation Area is one of my favorite free campsites ever, and its located in the beautiful eastern Sierra Nevada Mountains.

 I have never done a trip to Alabama Hills with it being my final destination, but I have used it on three separate occasions as a stepping stone and place to rest my head on the way to other trips in the Sierra Nevada Mountains.
 The first time I stopped at Alabama Hills was the night before starting my High Sierra Trail Trip.
 We were dropping off one of our cars in Lone Pine and spent the night for free in Alabama Hills before waking up and driving to Sequoia National Park to start out hike.